d-w-moore/zipit/README.md

 They require only that python be installed, and they depend only on the modules included as part of the Python standard library.
-(Naturally this includes the zlib and gzip libraries - which may not be supported on the more minimal distributions by default).
+(Naturally this includes the zlib and gzip libraries - which may not be part of a default OS install for minimal or containerized distributions).

 ## zipit.py